samccauley/addon-hassiogooglebackup/README.md

 ## Authorizing this Add-On to Upload to Google Drive
 This add-on requires you to authorize it to a limited scope of access to your Google Drive.
 This specific scope it requires is `https://www.googleapis.com/auth/drive.file`.
 You can read information about what that scope entails in [Google's Guide to OAuth 2.0 Scopes](https://developers.google.com/identity/protocols/googlescopes).
 Essentially, it allows this add-on to view and manage Google Drive files and folders that you have opened or created with this add-on.

-Before using the [`doBackup` Service](Calling-the-`doBackup`-Service), you need to follow these steps to grant this add-on the required authorization:
+Before using the [`doBackup` service operation](Calling-the-`doBackup`-Operation), you need to follow these steps to grant this add-on the required authorization:
 1. Start this add-on and make sure that it is set to `Start on boot`.
 2. Open the Web User Interface for this add-on using the `Open Web UI` link on the add-on details page.
 Alternatively, you can open your own browser window and navigate to: `http://<Your_Hassio_Host>:<Host_Port>/gb`, substituting your hass[]().io host name and the Host Port number you've configured for this add-on.
 3. Following the instructions in the Web User Interface, do the following: